Vaping can often be identified by distinct odors, visible devices, physical clues, and behavioral changes linked to e-cigarette use.

 The Role of Technology: Apps & Tools That Detect Vaping?

-For now, human observation remains the most reliable method — combining sensory clues like smell and behavior with physical evidence provides the best results.
+For most people, human observation remains the most practical method — combining sensory clues like smell, visible devices, behavior changes, and physical evidence provides the best results.

 Tackling Denial: How To Approach Someone You Suspect Of Vaping?